jprivard/nx-ng-rx-pokedex/README.md

 Run `ng g @nrwl/angular:lib my-lib` to generate a library.

+## See file size statistics

+First, run `nx build --prod --stats-json` to build the projects with stats.
+And then, run `webpack-bundle-analyzer dist/apps/pokedex/stats.json` to consult the data.

+## See library dependencies

+Run `nx dep-graph` to see the dependencyes

 ## Development server

 Run `nx serve pokedex` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.